bcgov/House-Innovations-HOUSNAV/README.md

 #### Pre-Commit

-Pre-commit the `format` and `lint` turbo tasks will fun.
+Pre-commit the `format` and `lint` turbo tasks will run.
 This will run any `scripts` called `format` or `lint` in any of the workspaces.
 Look at the `package.json` in each workspace for what executes in each.
 If there are any errors, the commit will be aborted.

 ## Useful Links